mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 ## 1.3.
 Creating the root partition

 Finally, we can create the root partition.
 This partition will be encrypted, and will contain the system and all of user data.
-I recommend giving it at least 20 GiB of space, but feel free to use more if you have the space.
+I recommend giving it at least 20 GiB of space, but feel free to use more if you have some spare room.

-For instance, the following command will demostrate how to use all of the remaining space on the drive:
+For instance, the following command will create a partition using all of the remaining space on the drive:

 ```gdisk
 Command (? for help): n